mwaters-phd/plan-flexibility-tools/README.md

 Plan files with a `.m` extension are assumed to be [Madagascar](https://research.ics.aalto.fi/software/sat/madagascar/) parallel plans (e.g., `example/p01.pddl.m`), otherwise plans are assumed to be standard IPC format plans (e.g., `example/p01.pddl.bfws`).

-# MRR: Minimum Reinsantiated Reorder
+# MRR: Minimum Reinstantiated Reorder

 MRR is an implementation of a MaxSAT-based technique for finding *minimum deorderings and reorderings* of a partial order plan.
 It can be configured to either find a *minimum deorder* or *minimum reorder* as per [Muise et al.](https://www.jair.org/index.php/jair/article/view/11024), or a *minimum reinstantiated deorder* or *minimum reinstantiated reorder* as per [Waters et al.](https://www.ijcai.org/Proceedings/2020/573).
 Some configurations can be extended with symmetry breaking constraints that reduce the MaxSAT solving time.